 Slack is a communications tool that is used by many organizations for easy instant communications.
 It supports both channels and direct messages to individuals and ad-hoc groups.
 Messages can include text, images, emoji, and other multi-media.
 Slack also maintains a history, so you don't have to be online to see what has been happening, and mobile applications are also available.
 We are using the Amateur Radio in Utah slack group.
 If you need an invite, let us know, and join us on the #marc channel.

 We use various amateur radio nets to keep in touch.
 Our main net is held on Sunday evenings starting at 8:00 PM Mountain Time (Monday morning 0200 hours Zulu during Daylight Savings Time, 0100 Zulu during Standard Time).
-This net is on the Ensign Peak repeater at 147.16 MHz (positive offset, PL of 127.3 Hz), which is channel number 26 in the standard load.
-This repeater is operated by the Salt Lake Crossroads club, who graciously allow us to use it for our weekly net.
+This net is on the MARC repeater at 223.96 MHz (negative 1.6 MHz offset, PL of 103.5 Hz), which is channel number 27 in the standard load.

 We also have brief "check-in" nets on the same day as each of our club meetings.
 These are the first, second, and third Thursday of each month.
 The frequencies are mentioned on the linked page and in the meeting announcements that are sent to the marc-announce mailing list.

 In addition, many club members monitor a couple of frequencies at various times during the day.
-These are typically the club repeater at 223.96 MHz (PL 103.5 Hz), the Ensign Peak repeater described above, and other area repeaters (such as Farnsworth on 146.62 MHz or the Intermountain Intertie on 147.12 MHz (PL 100.0 Hz) or another linked frequency.
+These are typically the club repeater at 223.96 MHz (PL 103.5 Hz), the Ensign Peak repeater at 147.16 MHz (PL 127.3 Hz, and other area repeaters (such as Farnsworth on 146.62 MHz or the Intermountain Intertie on 147.12 MHz (PL 100.0 Hz) or another linked frequency.
 Throw out your callsign and see who comes back!